hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 ### Conclusion

 This blog post provided a comprehensive guide on how to expose applications and make them accessible securely via HTTPS in a K8 cluster in HPE GreenLake for Private Cloud Enterprise.
 It detailed the process of configuring TLS termination on an Ingress controller, utilizing a K8s Ingress resource and a self-signed TLS certificate generated with cert-manager.
-While the blog post emphasized on self-signed certificates, the outlined procedure is equally applicable to any type of certificates.
+While the emphasis of this post was on self-signed certificates, the outlined procedure is equally applicable to any type of certificates.
 This flexibility allows customers to follow the steps using their own CA certificates or any commercially issued certificates for Ingress TLS termination, ensuring secure exposure of their applications in the K8s cluster over HTTPS.

 Please keep coming back to the [HPE Developer Community blog](https://developer.hpe.com/blog/) to learn more about HPE GreenLake for Private Cloud Enterprise.